oscarbutler/Questionnaire/README.md

 - The quiz should be knowledgeable so that people can partake in the quiz regularly so that they can learn different facts.

-- The questions should be a wide variety of topics in order for it to be the best it can be.
+- The questions should be a wide variety of topics for it to be the best it can be.

 ## Features